aljedaxi/zettel/pages/diagnosing the system.md

+---
+author: Stafford Beer
+---

 	- Diagrammatic conventions

 	  Square
 	  : all managerial activity need to run

 	  Circle
 	  : the relevant operations that produce the viable system

 	  Amoeboid Shape
 	  : the environment

 	  Red Arrows
 	  : necessary interactions between the basic entities

 	  $\oplus$, turned as to be an x ;; or, more recently, a triangle with a positive and negative input : comparator
 	  - Principals:

 	  One
 	  : Varieties, diffusing through an institutional system, tend to equate

 	  Two
 	  : [[Channel capacity]] must be $$\geq$$ the originating subsystem's variety *as* the subsystem creates the variety

 	  Three
 	  : The variety of a transducer must be $$\geq$$ than the channel capacity

 	  Four
 	  : The operation of the above must be cyclically maintained through time without hiatus or lags

 	  Axioms of Management:

 	  First
 	  : The sum of horizontal variety disposed by all the operational elements EQUALS the sum of vertical variety disposed on the six components of corporate cohesion
 	  - Tasks:
 	-
 	  > In which viable system are you embedded?
 How many recursive systems can you list before you reach some kind of 'totality'? ...
 Please make some kind of diagram, so that ... a record of your investigations is begun
 		- Eg, (Total Industry (Heavy Industry (Iron & Steel (Cold Working (Wire (Fine Wire))))))